DaveCalaway/PiLapse/README.md

 ### Standard file size
 The RPi Camera has a resolution of 1280, 720.
 This is a default size for photos and Timelapse:
 <img src="https://github.com/DaveCalaway/PiLapse/blob/master/image/output_dimension.png" width="400">
-If you want to change those, open the `PiLapse.py` and edit the *VARIABLES*.
+If you want to change those, open the `PiLapse.py` file and edit the *VARIABLES*.

 ----------
 *DaveCalaway*